Frequently Asked Questions

 Our couriers don’t engage in such services.

-If you wish to have more information, please proceed to make an appointment to the experimental room.
+If you wish to have more information, please proceed to make an appointment to the Experimental and Service Centre.

 Do you do on-site installation?

-If you need demonstration services, please make an appointment to the experimental room.
+If you need demonstration services, please make an appointment to the Experimental and Service Centre.

 AFTER SALES SERVICE